 What Does Transparency Mean?

-Transparency is a popular workplace demand as staff seek to connect with their employer in a way that is open and real.
+Transparency is a popular workplace demand as staff seeks to connect with their employer in a way that is open and real.
 People want to exist in a work environment that allows individuals to have greater clarity of thought, by eliminating any unknowns or perception of secrecy about company activities.
+Transparency overcomes communication breakdown.

 Messaging allows a company and managers to express themselves more openly and in a more transparent way than ever before.
 Although some of this transparency may be carefully engineered the reality of transparency is still there for employees.
 Here are five powerful things that happen when a company is transparent:

-- Problems Are Solved Faster – a culture of transparency encourages everyone to openly share the perspectives and opinions.
+- Problems Are Solved Faster – a culture of transparency encourages everyone to openly share their perspectives and opinions.
 Employees learn more about one another and can grow to work toward solving problems faster.
-It cultivates an entrepreneurial spirit that allows cross functional opportunities.
+It cultivates an entrepreneurial spirit that allows for cross-functional opportunities.

 - Teams are built easier – employees learn more about one another and can grow to work toward solving problems faster.
 The group will mature together and find creative ways to discover the best mix/match to deliver on performance expectations.